lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 # Map Virtual Pixels to Physical Pixels

 TODO

+Here's how we embed `VIRTUAL_TO_PHYSICAL_MAP`, the array that maps every Virtual Pixel to the corresponding Physical Bounding Box...
+(The box that contains all Physical Pixels that map to the same Virtual Pixel)

 ```rust
 /// For each Virtual (x,y) Coordinate, return the Bounding Box (left, top, right, bottom) that encloses the corresponding Physical (x,y) Coordinates.